codeoverflow-org/nodecg-io-cli/README.md

 $ npm run build
 ```

-Then link your current local install of the cli to your global `node_modules` directory (might require `sudo` on linux):
+Then link your current local installation of the CLI to your global `node_modules` directory (might require `sudo` on linux):

 ```console
 $ npm link
 ```

-You can now use the `nodecg-io` command and it will use your local install.
-You DO NOT need to rerun the link command after you make changes to the cli, unless you move it another location.
+You can now use the `nodecg-io` command, and it will use your local install.
+You DO NOT need to rerun the link command after you make changes to the CLI, unless you move it another location.
 While developing you may want to start a TypeScript watcher by running `npm run watch` that will automatically update the JS files that are used while you make changes.